paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.apache.commons:commons-crypto  1.0.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2016-07-26 01:20  1.0.0 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2016-07-26 01:20  1.0.0 ***

 ========================================================================
 Presently in use: org.apache.commons:commons-lang3  3.3.1
- - a level        2 dependency among 2 (possibly transitive) uses

-2017-11-04 18:16  3.7
+   - a level 2 dependencies among 2 (possibly transitive) uses 2017-11-04 18:16  3.7
 2017-06-09 09:41  3.6
 2016-10-13 19:53  3.5